swasti324/Data-Science-S25/challenges/c02-michelson-assignment.md

 Differences -

-The outliers are more significant in the real measured data rather than simulated data.
+The outliers are more dramatic in the real measured data rather than simulated data.
 The furthest outlier is over ~200 km/s above from the mean line for the real data and the furthest outlier is under ~200 km/s beneath the mean line.